It’s not always possible to know the technology behind how software programs work.

 The software industry is highly competitive.
-You don’t need to be a developer to understand the basics of what an open API is, how it works, and how it brings value to your business.
-As with any type of technology, there are risks and benefits.
-It helps to have a familiarity with the security and maintenance of open APIs as well.
+You don’t need to be a developer to understand the basics of an open API, how it works, and how it brings value to your business.
+As with any technology, there are risks and benefits.
+It also helps to have a familiarity with the security and maintenance of open APIs.

 What Is an Open API?